 1. Overfishing Is Draining the Life From the WaterOverfishing is having some serious impacts on our oceans.
 Not only does it work towards wiping out a species, but also the other species of marine animals that are dependent upon those fish for survival.
 It's been shown that overfishing can cause marine animals to starve, since we're taking food from their mouths in too large of numbers for them to be able to get their fill.
 It is also estimated that most seas already need long term fishing bans if certain species are to recover at all.

 Knowledge of what seafood can be sustainably eaten, whether that is the species of seafood or the method by which it is caught, is a must in order to help keep the ocean's fisheries healthy.
 It's our job as eaters to question restaurant servers, sushi chefs, and seafood purveyors about the sources of their fish, and read labels when we buy from store shelves.
-There are helpful tools that can assist us in buying and ordering seafood as well, from handouts to carry in our wallets to FishPhone.
-And of course there are our sustainable seafood slideshows that will show you what you want to look for when you're choosing your next meal, and what to avoid.
+Our sustainable seafood slideshows that will show you what you want to look for when you're choosing your next meal, and what to avoid.

 Sharks are top-of-the-food-chain predators, which means their reproduction rate is slow.
 Their numbers don't bounce back easily from overfishing.
 On top of that, their predator status also helps regulate the numbers of other species.
 When a major predator is take out of the loop, it's usually the case that species lower on the food chain start to overpopulate their habitat, creating a destructive downward spiral of the ecosystem.